langcog/peekbank-website/README.md

 ## Running locally to make changes to site

 You need Ruby and gem before starting.
 Follow the instructions [here](https://jekyllrb.com/docs/installation/).
+For OS X Big Sur, follow the instructions for installing with `rbenv` [here](https://jekyllrb.com/docs/installation/macos/).

 Once you have Ruby and gem, then: